USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/classical-machine-learning.md

-### Section 1.2.2 Some common coordinate issues that may be encountered with annotations
+#### Some common coordinate issues that may be encountered with annotations
 We noted above that since we first displayed the image using `plt.imshow`, the axes for the figure are assumed to have the origin in the top left.
 The `plt.plot` command will use the plotting coordinate conventions of x-axis, y-axis, but will follow the origin set up by the image visualization.
 We further explore this issue by using the same plotting command `plt.plot(ann['obj_contour'][0,:]+ann['box_coord'][0,2]-1,ann['obj_contour'][1,:]+ann['box_coord'][0,0]-1,'r')` as above, but without first visualizing the image.
 This means that the `plt.plot` command is expected to use the plotting coordinate conventions of x-axis, y-axis and have the origin in the bottom left.